OFFICIAL MATCH BALL OF THE 2016 & 2017 HOMELESS WORLD CUPS.

 Bala footballs are well made, by workers who get a fair deal.
-Our range of 4 ball types are also great looking balls, designed in Scotland, and of course they’re made to Fairtrade Standards with our workers benefiting from the extra Fairtrade Premium we pay them.
+Our range of 5 ball types are also great looking balls, designed in Scotland, and of course they’re made to Fairtrade Standards with our workers benefiting from the extra Fairtrade Premium we pay them.

 It’s important that you inflate your Bala ball correctly using a moistened needle.

 Bala Team: 0.6 – O8 BAR